Bakery worker speaks out about alleged Liam Colgan sighting

 “He looked lost and confused and then he left the shop.
 He looked lonely.”

+She added: “We recognised he had been here.
+We called police and they came to take some information from us.
+They used the police dog to track the scent and we heard it went to the train station.

+“We just hope he is found.
+It’s a terrible thing and we hope that he can be found safe.”

-Her comments follow reports of other alleged sightings of Mr Colgan in Buxtehude, a town which lies around 15 miles south of Hamburg.
+Her comments follow reports of other alleged sightings of Liam in Buxtehude, a town which lies around 15 miles south of Hamburg.

-Mr Colgan’s brother Eamonn raised the alarm on Saturday when he woke up and discovered his brother was not in the room they were sharing.
+Liam’s brother Eamonn raised the alarm last Saturday, February 10, when he woke up and discovered his brother was not in the room they were sharing.

-He had not been seen since he left the Veermaster bar in the Reeperbahn district of Hamburg at about 1.30am.
+He had not been seen since he left the Veermaster bar in the Reeperbahn district of the city at about 1.30am.

 He called police in Hamburg who have since been in contact with hospitals and taxi companies and have interviewed witnesses.